 The proof should have been issued no more than 12 months before the scholarship application deadline.
 It can be on of the following documents:

 - certificate or confirmation letter from the applicant’s place of work, study or training issued by the employer or institution in question;

 - receipt of the tax payment, residential rental agreement or employment contract;

 - confirmation from your flat owner, that you are living on this address;

-- invoice (eg. from your phone/internet provider).
+- invoice (e.g. from your electricity or water provider).

 Document giving details of (potential/expected) other funding (e.g. scholarships, with name of funder or awarding authority, and value of award).

 All these documents have to be uploaded in the Attachments section of the application form.
 Please do not send them by email.

 |Educational background||As demonstrated by the curriculum vitae (quality and relevance of academic qualification, knowledge in economics and research / professional experience).||15%|

 |Academic records||Candidates’ academic records should have a minimum Grade Point Average (GPA) for the Bachelors degree of at least 70% of the maximum scale.||35%|